zenml-io/blog.zenml.io/_posts/2022-05-11-ci-ct-cd-with-zenml.md

     zenml stack register seldon_stack -m default -a aws -o default -d seldon
     ```

-2. implements the continuous deployment logic necessary to deploy models in a way that updates an existing model server that is already serving a previous version of the same model instead of creating a new model server for every new model version.
+2. They implement the Continuous Deployment logic necessary to deploy models in a way that updates an existing model server that is already serving a previous version of the same model instead of creating a new model server for every new model version.
 Every model server that the Model Deployer provisions externally to deploy a model is represented internally as a `Service` object that may be accessed for visibility and control over a single model deployment.
 This functionality can be consumed directly from ZenML pipeline steps, but it can also be used outside of the pipeline to deploy ad-hoc models.

     ```python
     from zenml.environment import Environment